HazelFlames/nameko-devex/SOLUTIONS.md

 ### Deployment

 - The deployment of the services and the application can also be called by the Makefile and its options are set in the `manifest.yaml` file.
+- The `nameko-devex` can't be deployed as is in Epinio (or in any other Buildpack based solution whatsoever) because the builders can't handle different channels (like _conda-forge_ and _PyPI_)in the `conda` `environment.yml` file and the application is built upon this.
+  - I've tried to convert it to a `pip` enviroment based application but it didn't work.
+  - One solution to try solve this issue is to make a customized `builder` image for this purpose.
+- I then went with a sample application that can be deployed in Epinio and connect to its available services while leveraging the same automated structure to install everything.